So, do Peloton shoes run true to size?

-However, getting the right pair of cycling shoes is chief-at the end of the day, all classes are gonna need you to cycle.
+However, getting the right pair of Peloton shoes is chief at the end of the day, all classes are gonna need you to cycle.
 An appropriate cycling shoe should be made of durable materials, well-ventilated, and have a great build quality.
-These Peloton shoes checks all those boxes.
+This bike shoe checks all those boxes.

 One question remains though, will the size you order fit well?
 In this article, we will answer this and the following other questions(areas) in detail:

 - Do Peloton shoes run true to size?